unarix/uQuickLand/README.md

 # quickland
-Quick Landing Pages: Create your landing in minutes
+QuickLanding: Create your landing in minutes